When is the best time to visit Colombia?

 Chantal of Alleen op reis

-These are the best places to visit in Colombia – What do you think?
+When is the best time to visit Colombia – What do you think?
 There’s quite a few places covered here but where else would you recommend to visit in Colombia?
+Check out this backpacking guide to Colombia.